×

 What’s more – many of the main tourist attractions around the city offer special discounts and exclusive services for pass holders!

-There are two different FUKUOKA TOURIST CITY PASS types available: one including only transportation within the city of Fukuoka, and one which includes travel on the Nishitetsu train to Dazaifu (Fukuoka-TenjinàDazaifu). (*A valid passport is required to purchase the pass.)
+There are two different FUKUOKA TOURIST CITY PASS types available: one including only transportation within the city of Fukuoka, and one which includes travel on the Nishitetsu train to Dazaifu (Fukuoka-TenjinàDazaifu).

 Purchasing the FUKUOKA TOURIST CITY PASS